Wherever you're at in your career, you need a stand-out LinkedIn profile

 Recommendations and endorsements are key to making your LinkedIn profile stand out.
 Employers want to know that others have approved of your work.
 Many people still neglect this important feature and miss out on a great opportunity to demonstrate their value in the marketplace.

-You can increase the chances of getting others to write recommendations for you by providing recommendations to them first!
+You can increase the chances of getting others to write recommendations for you by providing recommendations for them first!

 11. Keep your page active